Jadugora: Uranium mines at Jadugoda & Narwapahar

 Jadugora or Jadugoda is the headquarters of Uranium Corporation of India Limited (A Govt of India Enterprise).
 It was established in the late 1960s due to presence of rich ore of Uranium.
 The Uranium Corporation of India Ltd. (UCIL) recently completed its project of uranium Mining and Mill at Narwapahar, Jharkhand.
 Adequate resources of uranium in Jaduguda uranium mine have been identified to meet the requirements of India's nuclear power program.
 The uranium deposit at Jaduguda, Singhbhum district, Jharkhand, has been under exploitation since 1962.
 The uranium deposits at Bhatin and Narwapahar are currently being exploited.
 Ore from the three deposits is treated in a mill at Jaduguda in the Singhbhum region, and the yield is 300 tons of uranium per year.
-The Narwapahar mine, 12 km nor th west of Jaduguda, is one of the most modern mines in the country.
+The Narwapahar mine, 12 km north west of Jaduguda, is one of the most modern mines in the country.
 The new uranium mine, Narwapahar Mine, was built with Russian technology.
 Trackless mining equipment are in use for the first time in the country.
 Mine development progress rates of over 300 meters per month have been achieved and the underground output per man shift is 1.9 tonnes.
 The Narwapahar mine is worked by a decline and a vertical shaft.
 The decline has the advantage that heavy equipment can be lowered to the working area without dismantling.
 The shaft is used for hoisting ore and movement of personnel.

-An exposé of India’s nuclear program,”Tailing Pond”, produced and directed by debutant Saurav Vishnu, investigates the horrifying effects of uranium extraction on the health of the indigenous population of Jadugoda, in eastern India.
+An exposé of India's nuclear program,”Tailing Pond”, produced and directed by debutant Saurav Vishnu, investigates the horrifying effects of uranium extraction on the health of the indigenous population of Jadugoda, in eastern India.
 These are particularly severe for young children, many of whom are falling ill and dying due to radioactive waste pollution.
 “Tailing Pond”, is narrated by Cynthia Nixon, who is back in the news of late because of the “Sex and the City” revival “And Just Like That.”